 ALBEMARLE COUNTY ROTARY CLUB

 The Albemarle County Rotary Club (ACRC) was chartered in May 1971.
-The Club meets on Thursdays at 12:15 at the Boar’s Head Inn where we enjoy fellowship and programs featuring speakers on topics from local to global interest.
+The Club meets on 1st and 3rd Thursdays of the month at 12:15 at the Greencroft Club where we enjoy fellowship and programs featuring speakers on topics from local to global interest.
 We are a very active Club with many ongoing projects both in the local community and abroad.

 ALBEMARLE COUNTY ROTARY CLUB